 Future Capital Needs; Uncertainty of Additional Funding.
 The Company's operations to date have consumed substantial amounts of cash.
 The Company has no current source of ongoing revenues or capital beyond existing cash.
 In order to complete the research and development and other activities necessary to commercialize its products, additional financing may be required.
-The Company's capital requirements depend on numerous factors, including without limitation the progress of its research and development programs, the progress of preclinical and clinical testing, the time and costs involved in obtaining regulatory approvals, the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights, competing technological and market developments, changes in the Company's existing research relationships, the ability of the Company to establish collaborative arrangements, the development of commercialization activities and arrangements, and the purchase of capital equipment.
+The Company's capital requirements depend on numerous factors, including without limitation the progress of its research and development programs, the progress of preclinical and clinical testing, the time and costs involved in obtaining regulatory approvals, the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights, competing technological and market developments, changes in the Company's existing research relationships, the ability of the Company to establish collaborative arrangements, the development.